Use the following checklist to create a syllabus that your students will actually read and use:

 Create a syllabus before the start of your course, and be sure to distribute it—perhaps by posting it on HuskyCT.
 But don’t stop there; continue to revise the syllabus, marking it up throughout the semester, to improve it for the next time you teach the course.

-For more information, contact the Institute for Teaching and Learning at email@example.com.
+For more information, contact the Center for Excellence in Teaching and Learning at firstname.lastname@example.org.